-Viva is an environmental engineer, completed a masters thesis in March of 2018, and plans to complete a doctoral dissertation if funds permit.
-She owned a startup company since 2010 and completed five successful prototype developments.
+Viva is an environmental engineer, completed a masters thesis in March of 2018, and completed a doctoral dissertation preprint which is published on this site.
+She owns a startup company (since 2010) and completed five successful prototype developments that lead to a final design for hydroxyl radicals production.
 She may be the only chemist whom has sublimated CO2 directly back to a carbon solid, makes a pure carbon gas stream, and separately generated doubly ionized oxygen ions in the lab.
 The technology is for sale.
 She believes that all climate and weather modification can be achieved in a non toxic way using oxygen and its positive and negative ions.
-She hopes to form a consortium of weather modification groups who do not use chemicals, rather using ions and directed subtle energy devices, that will replace aggressive and toxic methods in use today which are inharmonious with the natural physics and chemistry.
+She hopes to form a consortium of weather modification groups who do not use chemicals, rather using ions and directed subtle energy devices, that will replace aggressive and toxic methods in use today which are inharmonious with the natural physics and chemistry of the Earth.

 Way back in the onset of the cosmic radiation onset of warming ( the solar system is inside a hot interstellar cloud right now) and our realization that we need to clean up our pollution, I corresponded with many politicians and scientists.

 Please view the Masters thesis on weather modification using oxygen ions:2018 Masters Thesis MAIN

 A well meaning, beloved public figure, Dr. David Suzuki was very honest about his own professional perspectives.
 Here are two of the hand written fax notes from him to me:

 Here is a letter to Dr. Suzuki from 2004, well before the Geoengineering spraying was declassified: I conclude this letter back then with a prediction that metallic spraying would cause warming problems- 12 years of further study has -regrettably-validated this as the June 2017 Temperature report is confirming escalating warming.